designerkamal/obopay.github.io/obopay-payment-sdk-web.md

 # Obopay Payments: Integration via WebSDK

->> THIS DOCUMENT IS A DRAFT VERSION AND IT WILL GET UPDATED PERIODICALLY TILL WE RELEASE THE SOFTWARE.
-WE WILL KEEP DEVELOPERS UPDATED ON CHANGES TO THIS DOCUMENT.

 Obopay payments WebSDK provides seamless integration to business web-portals to offer Obopay payment services to it's customers.

 Obopay offers payments service in compliance with RBI PPI (Prepaid Payment Instrument) rules and regulations.
 End users wishing to use Obopay payments, must complete the KYC process before availing payment services.